-We use the Internet to browse the website, consume content, and research to gather information.
+We use the Internet to browse websites, consume content, and research to gather information.
 While doing all these things, we are being tracked by different websites.
 Not just websites, Google also tracks you and records what you are doing and searching.
 Even if you use Google Chrome, it does not give you the level of privacy you assume you get.
-Google Bing, Yahoo, and other search engines track your search history and build your profile to use this data for advertising purposes.
+Google, Bing, Yahoo, and other search engines track your search history and build your profile to use this data for advertising purposes.
 But there are few alternate private search engines that truly respect your privacy.
 These search engines do not track your activities or queries.
-So, these are the safe way to search for things.
+So, these are safe ways to search for things.

-Some people use incognito mode to remain private but using incognito mode doesn’t actually makes your web browsing private.
-It only does not record your browsing history and downloads.
-If you open Google or Bing in incognito more, these search engines will still track you and your searches.
+Some people use incognito mode to remain private, but using incognito mode doesn’t actually make your web browsing private.
+It only does not records your browsing history and downloads.
+If you open Google or Bing in incognito mode, these search engines will still track you and your searches.

 In this article, I am listing a few best search engines that respect your privacy and do not track your queries.